curegit/halftone-converter/README.md

 overwrite existing files by outputs

+By default, an alternate filename will be used if the original filename conflicts.

 #### -d DIR, --directory DIR

 save output images in DIR directory

+The directory will be created automatically if it does not exist.

 #### -P PREFIX, --prefix PREFIX